peshrus/peshrus.github.io/_posts/2019-11-06-mts-huawei-4g-wi-fi-router-fix.markdown

 ---
 # Long Story Short

-On 2nd of October I bought a [MTS 4G Wi-Fi router 874FT produced by Huawei](https://spb.mts.ru/personal/mobilnaya-svyaz/mobilniy-internet/modemy-i-routery/).
+On the 2nd of October, I bought an [MTS 4G Wi-Fi router 874FT produced by Huawei](https://spb.mts.ru/personal/mobilnaya-svyaz/mobilniy-internet/modemy-i-routery/).
 It worked well and displayed SMS in a way below:

 ![MTS 4G Wi-Fi router 874FT SMS UI](/assets/2019-11-06-mts-huawei-4g-wi-fi-router-fix/sms-ui.jpg)

-When I changed my plan on 28th of October to a new one I stopped to receive SMS messages and could not realize why.
+When I changed my plan on the 28th of October to a new one I stopped to receive SMS messages and could not realize why.
 That is how I found the bug.

 # The Bug Localization